chesslablab/chess-data/README.md

 ### 2. Instantiation

-Just instantiate a game and play PGN moves converted into PHP objects:
+Instantiate a game and play PGN moves converted into PHP objects:

 ```php
 <?php